 In the late nineteenth and early twentieth centuries, artists gathered in these colonies to escape the pressures and restrictions imposed by art academies and urban life.
 Towns like Kirkcudbright promoted a more simple and tranquil lifestyle, untouched by the ‘corrupted morals’ of the cities, and allowed artists the freedom to experiment with their style, technique, and subject matter.
 Because the Victorians regarded the dirty and densely populated industrial cities as hubs of immoral activities, there was a growing desire to move back to nature and the leisure and purity of rural life, which they found through these towns in the countryside.

 The work produced by members of the Kirkcudbright School echo the light and airy atmosphere of the town, and exude the feelings of tranquillity and leisure that were pervasive in the countryside.
-We are delighted to present a fine selection of works by members of the Kirkcudbright school in our forthcoming Scottish Paintings & Sculpture auction taking place this December.
+We were delighted to present a fine selection of works by members of the Kirkcudbright school in our December 2020 Scottish Paintings & Sculpture auction.